TechAngelX/TechAngelX/README.md

 - **Database Management**: Expertise in Oracle PL/SQL, MySQL, and SQL Developer.
 - **DevOps**: Skilled in Docker, CI/CD pipelines, and container deployment.
 - **Project Management**: Strong communication and leadership skills, with experience in Agile/Scrum methodologies.

+- **I;m a bit of a Hackathon freak.
+I like to code fast, get to an MVP showcase, then build for production if it shows potential.
+Looking for other Hackathon freaks, code enthusiasts and generally people who are positive about building coll stuff !

 ## 🎓 Education